BioinfoMachineLearning/DeepInteract/README.md

     This script will generate and (as NumPy array files - e.g., test_data/4heq_contact_prob_map.npy) save to the given input directory the predicted interface contact map as well as the Geometric Transformer's learned node and edge representations for both chain graphs.

-(By default, the script also only uses the available CPU(s) for prediction via the default num_gpus=0 flag.)
+7. Note that by using the default

+    ```bash
+    num_gpus=0
+    ```

+    flag when executing the Docker container's run script, the Docker container will only make use of the system's available CPU(s) for prediction.
+However, by setting num_gpus to

+    ```bash
+    num_gpus=1
+    ```

+    the Docker container will then employ the first available GPU for prediction.

 ## Running DeepInteract via a Traditional Installation (for Linux-Based Operating Systems)